Genius Referrals

 • 15% or more – optimal result

-To improve your CTR, take a look at how you can improve your CTAs, headline and default sharing message.
+To improve your CTR, take a look at how you can improve your CTAs, headline, and default sharing message.
 Experiment with different types of content to understand the most effective means to connect with your consumers.

 Launching a successful referral program

 There are many considerations that must be taken into account when launching a successful referral program.
-Nevertheless, if you can offer a compelling incentive, while also marketing your referral program and analyzing your results, you'll be able to see more customers signing-up and making their first purchase.
+Nevertheless, if you can offer a compelling incentive, while also marketing your referral program and analyzing your results, you'll be able to see more customers signing up and making their first purchase.

-POSTED ON SEPTEMBER 24, 2020
+POSTED ON June 24, 2025

 Team Genius Referrals